shipwright-io/build/docs/proposals/env-vars.md

 [Kubernetes Deprecation Policy Rule #2](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).
 And yes, adding an API is not the same as deprecating one, but the round trip guarantee applies (as Tekton learnt recently).
 The use of an annotation that captures version differences comes into play.

+However, sentiment was conveyed during the reivew process that we should not ship a v1beta1 API without this enhancement proposal getting implemented.

+So needing this for v1beta1 is what is currently conveyed in the "Graduation Criteria" section.
+If available development cycles for this proposal allow that to happen, great.
+But if this work is pushed out, we need to track this item during grooming as we execute on the overall Shipwright roadmap.

 > 2. Order of precedence